-To find your integration data in Infrastructure, go to infrastructure.newrelic.com > Integrations and select the Azure Redis Cache integration.
+To find your integration data, go to one.newrelic.com > Infrastructure > Azure and select the Azure Redis Cache integration.

 For more on how to find and use integration data, see Understand and use data.

 Inventory data is information about your system's state and configuration.
-This integration reports these attributes:
+This integration reports the following data:

 Only some premium Redis Cache accounts will generate shard data.
 If that data is present,

 shardName will be reported in addition to the standard